 The potential rivalry between banks and MNOs also has important implications for competition in the market for these services.
 Most countries' banking sectors have several, if not dozens, of competing banks.
-In contrast, the mobile telecommunication business is a highly concentrated market due to scarcity of spectrum available for standard technologies and high sunk costs.
-Yet the banks rely on the MNOs to reach the customers, which exposes them to risk of exclusion by the MNOs from the
+In contrast, the mobile telecommunications business is a highly concentrated market due to scarcity of spectrum available for standard technologies and high sunk costs.
+Yet the banks rely on the MNOs to reach the customers, which exposes them to risk of exclusion by the MNOs from the market.
+Mobile money should not be restricted to banks and other financial institutions, but they should not be excluded from the market either.